Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 contributors will receive full credit for their work.
 Users, contributors and mentors will all benefit.

+We anticipate that mentored projects will usually be run by one or two experienced Bioconductor-savvy programmers who provide guidance, usually remotely, to one or more less-experienced programmers.
+All the tools of 'social coding' -- from email and svn to github and skype -- can be used, at the discretion of the participants.
+Except in unusual circumstances, we expect that participants will have their own independent funding, most likely as the result of a good fit between the mentored project and their current employment or academic studies.

+A paragraph explaining what a mentored project is and what participating involves would be helpful.
+Full time work?
+Travel to Seattle?
+For a group or an individual?
+Those things aren't clear to me from the current page.

 Below you will find a list of proposed projects.
 We invite your participation.
 We welcome your suggestions.

 <h2 id="galaxy">Galaxy-ification of Useful Scripts</h2>